aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never do something halfway.
-If you do it w
+> 🥠 The road to riches is paved with homework.

-Last update: Mon Sep 21 10:16:13 2026
+Last update: Tue Sep 22 09:31:47 2026

 ### Let's play! 🎮